quasarframework/quasar/docs/src/pages/quasar-cli/app-upgrade-guide.md

 * [Browser compatibility](/quasar-cli/browser-compatibility) is now clearer expressed.
 * The JS transpilation (with the help of Babel) has been rethought from the ground up (now using core-js v3).
 It will now transpile based on the [Browser compatibility](/quasar-cli/browser-compatibility) that you configure.
 It will no longer go transpiling directly to ES5.
 * The "modern build" is no longer necessary due to the above.
-However, if you want to disable transpiling, now you can: quasar.conf.js > build > transpile: false.
+However, if you want to disable transpiling (it's perfectly equivalent), now you can: quasar.conf.js > build > transpile: false.
 * Support for a `/public` folder which replaces `/src/statics`.
 The new folder will allow you to supply static content at the root/app base level, rather than as statics/*.
 One useful example: robots.txt
 * SSR mode now supports a custom publicPath too
 * The configured publicPath is now applied to dev mode by default